Road Signs Quiz

 W |

-Percent wrong after the correct share is rounded | % Wrong badge |
+Rounded display share remaining after percent correct | % Wrong badge |

-For example, a 15-question mixed run with 12 correct answers gives round(12 / 15 * 100) = 80, so the score appears as 12 / 15, 80 % Correct, and 20 % Wrong.
+A 15-question mixed run with 12 correct answers gives round(12 / 15 * 100) = 80.
+The finished summary therefore shows 12 / 15, 80 % Correct, and 20 % Wrong.
+On shorter runs, one missed answer moves the percentage more sharply, so compare exact scores as well as percentages.

 Worked Examples:

-An instructor enters road-signs-42 in Random seed, chooses the regulatory set, and assigns 10 questions.
-Every learner receives the same order and answer choices.
-A later Retake (same seed) checks whether the exact missed signs were learned.
+An instructor enters road-signs-42 in Random seed, chooses United States (US) MUTCD Regulatory Signs, and assigns 10 questions.
+A student who first scores 7 / 10 can use Retake (same seed) after review to check the same sign order and answer choices.
+A later Retake (new seed) is needed to see whether the student can recognize other signs from the pool.

-Image fallback during review
+Image fallback during a run

 FAQ:

-Is this a full driver-license test?
+Is this a full driver-license road-sign test?

 Why did the question count change after I switched sets?